maxsteep/GMaps-Clone-OSM-MAKS_Maps/README.md

 ## MAKS Maps

 This repository showcases a **clean-room implementation** of Google Maps, built in **high-performance C++**, leveraging **binary data from the OpenStreetMap (OSM) project**.
-Developed independently, this project includes an intuitive and feature-rich UI along with advanced pathfinding and navigation algorithms.
+This project includes an intuitive and feature-rich UI along with advanced pathfinding and navigation algorithms.
 It was a comprehensive endeavor that achieved professional-grade GIS polish.

 ## Features